 Doug Epperson spent his entire career in higher education.
 At Iowa State University, Doug went through the ranks of assistant professor through professor of psychology, served a term as Chair of the Department of Psychology, and concluded his time at Iowa State University as Associate Dean for the College of Liberal Arts and Sciences.
 He moved to Washington State University as Dean of the College of Liberal Arts before transitioning to Cal Poly, where he served as Dean of the College of Liberal arts for six years, fall 2012 to fall 2018.
 He is currently Professor Emeritus in the Department of Psychology at Cal Poly.
 Doug is also a licensed psychologist in the state of Iowa and a productive scholar and national expert in the area of actuarial risk assessment with both juvenile and adult male sexual offenders.
 He developed actuarial risk assessment tools that predict the likelihood of sexual recidivism for offenders completing their periods of detention or incarceration for sexual offenses.
 His earlier research focused on identifying and eliminating obstacles to the attraction and retention of women in science and engineering fields.

-Veronica Fruiht is an Assistant Professor of Psychology at Dominican University of California in San Rafael, CA. She graduated from Cal Poly in 2007 with a B.S. degree in Psychology and from Claremont Graduate University with an M.A.
+Veronica Fruiht is an Associate Professor of Psychology at Dominican University of California in San Rafael, CA. She graduated from Cal Poly in 2007 with a B.S. degree in Psychology and from Claremont Graduate University with an M.A.
 (2010) and Ph.D.
 (2014) in Positive Developmental Psychology.
 As a researcher, her interests center around the mentoring relationships of young people and how supportive relationships help adolescents and emerging adults set and achieve academic and professional goals.
 She looks for ways to improve and foster mentoring relationships in her local community by consulting for mentoring programs, speaking to mentors about best practices, and serving a Girl Scout Troop leader in San Rafael.

 Karen received her B.S. degree in Child Development from Cal Poly in 2008.
 After college, she joined Teach For America, where she taught for 3 years at a Head Start program in the Bayview/Hunters Point neighborhood of San Francisco..
 Karen's years of teaching led her to pursue a career in public interest law, where she saw the potential to impact communities in a more systemic way.
 Karen received her juris doctor degree (J.D.) from UC Davis School of Law in 2014.
 Karen now works as a staff attorney for Legal Services of Northern California, a non-profit legal aid organization providing free civil legal services to poor and underserved communities in 23 northern California counties.
 She began her legal career in LSNC’s Ukiah Regional office advocating for low- income people in the areas of housing, public benefits, education, disaster relief, civil rights, and immigration.
 In 2016, Karen joined LSNC's Sacramento office.
 She continues to provide direct legal services as well as community education, impact litigation, and policy advocacy on issues such as homelessness, affordable housing, housing discrimination, food access, income maintenance, and education equity.